Everyday Witchcraft: Magical Practice and Daily Ritual with Christina Oakley Harrington

 Our ‘Age of Uncertainty’ has seen a profound shift in public consciousness towards an embrace of magical thinking.
 But how can esoteric knowledges and practices support your daily life?

-In conversation with Ignota Books, Christina Oakley Harrington discusses her extensive knowledge of the worlds of witchcraft, mysticism, esotericism and the occult, and explores how these rich traditions are being continued by contemporary practitioners through a progressive, feminist and queer lens.
+In conversation with Ben Vickers, co-founder of Ignota Books, Christina Oakley Harrington discusses her extensive knowledge of the worlds of witchcraft, mysticism, esotericism and the occult, and explores how these rich traditions are being continued by contemporary practitioners through a progressive, feminist and queer lens.

 Drawing on the Ignota Diary, Christina talks about how diaries and daily life are important in the practice of witchcraft.
 She touches on the noting of lunar cycles, and how people have worked with them in magical rites and even in the tasks of daily life.
 The notes of daily life, such as kept in a diary, build an attunement to both the momentous and the minute elements of daily life – with the occult, hidden, often transformative, noted, anticipated and remembered.
 Notes of tarot cards pulled, dreams remembered, rituals attended – all become part of a wider record of a life lived to the full.
 The Ignota Diary notes many historical figures' anniversaries, and Christina speaks about a few of her favourite historical occultists, and suggests how to draw on the power of our forebears as a magical practice.